bennigraf/mblght/README.md

 This is my try on using SuperCollider DSP magic (running on scsynth) to synthesize signals which can control various lighting fixtures using the Open Lighting Architecture (OLA) to play out Artnet and/or DMX signals.

+A VIDEO of the system in use is available here: https://vimeo.com/57644362

 Further information is available here: http://www.bennigraf.de/mblght/

 Documentation